core-wg/senml-spec/draft-ietf-core-senml.md

 Connecting sensors to the internet is not new, and there have been many protocols designed to facilitate it.
-This specification defines new media types for carrying simple sensor information in a protocol such as HTTP or CoAP called the Sensor Markup Language (SenML).
+This specification defines new media types for carrying simple sensor information in a protocol such as HTTP or CoAP.
 This format was designed so that processors with very limited capabilities could easily encode a sensor measurement into the media type, while at the same time a server parsing the data could relatively efficiently collect a large number of sensor measurements.
 The markup language